 Sands’ work can be seen in upcoming solo exhibitions at the American Swedish Institute (Minneapolis, MN) in 2021 and the Osterøy Museum (Lonevåg, Norway) in 2022.
 Her work belongs in the permanent collections of the Faro Cabo Mayor Art Center (Santander, Spain); Biblioteca (Douro, Portugal); New York Public Library (NY, NY); Montefiore Hospital (NY, NY); Pratt Institute (NY, NY); Metropolitan State University (St Paul, MN), Georgetown College (Georgetown, KY); Buena Vista University (Storm Lake, IA), Central Lakes College (Brainerd, MN) as well as many private parties.
 She is a recipient of the 2020 MN State Arts Board Grant, 2019 Springboard for the Arts Art in the Public Realm grant and a 2018 Springboard for the Arts Bottineau Boulevard grant.
 Sands maintains a studio in the Twin Cities area where she is Assistant Professor of Studio Arts at Metropolitan State University, St Paul, MN.
-She is represented at Muriel Guépin Gallery in New York City.
+She is represented at Muriel Guépin Gallery in New York City and Davidson Galleries, Seattle.

 Photo Credit: Gretchen Mathiason/@bygretchen